Add Your Heading Text Here

 Co-ed

 Lasting Adventures 5-day backpacking winter & spring camp trips in Joshua Tree National Park are designed especially for youth ages 13-17 who are new or experienced backpackers.
-These teen backpacking trips are perfect for participants who have joined us before on 6- or 13-day adventures in Yosemite or Olympic National Parks and want to try backpacking in all seasons!
+These teen backpacking trips are perfect for participants looking to enjoy backpacking in all seasons.
 This 5-day Joshua Tree itinerary visits the summits of rocky peaks, explores the depths of winding canyons, and tours mining ruins from the park’s recent past.
 Past Joshua Tree camp participants all comment on how the sunsets light up the rocks and desert in orange and red during the golden hour before nightfall.
 On this backpacking adventure, you will encounter daily wilderness challenges, explore natural and human history and geology, and seize opportunities for leadership and self-reflection.
 Through games, skits, fun, and support from others, Lasting Adventures Joshua Tree winter camps are a positive youth backpacking experience and adventure for all.

 Please reach out to us at Staff@LastingAdventures.org to schedule your group of at least six youth.